Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Genomics application : Dynamic chromatin interactions

 In this section, we applied GPlag to a time-resolved multi-omics dataset involving enhancers and genes in human cells activated by interferon gamma from a resting state \citep{reed2022temporal}.
 Originally, the dataset comprised over 20,000 pairs.
 Each pair consisted of one time series for each enhancer and likewise one time series for each gene, at seven irregularly-spaced time points (0, 0.5, 1, 1.5, 2, 4, and 6 hours after a perturbation).
 The time series captured gene expression measurements for genes and histone tail acetylation measurements (H3K27ac), a measure of activity for the enhancers, both approximately variance stabilized.
-It is widely believed that the alterations in acetylation occur prior to the changes in expression of the regulated genes \citep{reed2022temporal}.
-However, focusing only on pairs that became functional after stimulation, we applied a filter.
-This filter, based on a minimum-maximum difference of stabilized value across the timescale greater than 1, yielded 4,776 dynamic pairs of time series.
-Subsequently, the objective of our analysis, after estimating the model parameters of GPlag for these 4,776 pairs, was to identify which subset represented functional enhancer-gene pairs, i.e. the enhancer regulates the gene though with an unknown lag before expression changes occur for the gene.
+It is widely believed that the alterations in acetylation occur prior to the changes in expression of the regulated genes \citep{reed2022temporal}. \changedAE{We focused only on pairs that became functional after stimulation, by applying a filter on the total range of stabilized values across the timescale, yielding 4,776 dynamic pairs of enhancer-gene time series.
+Subsequently, the objective of our analysis, after estimating the model parameters of GPlag for these 4,776 pairs, was to identify the subset of all possible enhancer-gene pairs that represent \textit{functional} enhancer-gene pairs, i.e. the enhancer responds to cell activation and regulates the expression of the gene, after some time lag.
+Many types of time profiles can be captured by such a time series experiment, e.g. increasing across the range, decreasing, or increasing then decreasing, etc. Particular functional enhancer-gene pairs will have subtle differences in the dynamics of the coordinated change in activity and expression, compared to other functional pairs, which we hope to capture with our GPlag model.}

 To assess the performance of GPlag in ranking enhancer-gene connections, we split the pairs into two groups according to the parameter $a$.
 The top 20\% pairs were designated as the candidate enhancer-gene group, with the remaining pairs forming the negative group.
 To compare against baselines, we split all pairs into two groups using their respective metric of similarity and a 20\% cutoff.
 Subsequently, we assessed the performance from three perspectives.